 We like to think we’re able to be objective.
 I’m here to tell you, we’re not.

 The Wikipedia definition of objectivity is “… the elimination of subjective perspectives and … purely based on hard facts.”
 And “a lack of bias, judgment, or prejudice.”
 But is this possible?
 What are ‘hard facts’ when our brain rejects them as faulty?
 When our brains determine what ‘reality’ is?
 I suggest that objectivity is only slightly less biased than subjectivity.
-It’s our brain’s fault.